Try Semrush

 First, find an old article on your site that you published at least a year ago.

-Next, grab a list of pages that you published since you first published the old article.
+Next, grab a list of pages that you have published since you first published the old article.

 Finally, scan the page for places where you can add an internal link to a new page.